Clarke v. Wisconsin Elections Commission: Changes on the court

-The 2022 Johnson decision had a predictable effect on the 2022 elections; Republicans increased their already-substantial legislative majorities even as Democratic governor Tony Evers won re-election.
-The following spring, however, the 2023 Wisconsin Supreme Court election resulted in a change in the Wisconsin Supreme Court's ideological majority, when liberal circuit judge Janet Protasiewicz was elected to replace retiring conservative justice Patience Roggensack.
-During the campaign, Protasiewicz had expressed interest in revisiting the redistricting decision and after her victory, Progressive legal advocates vowed to bring a new challenge to the 2022 maps.
-This led to months of controversy as legislative Republicans threatened to impeach Protasiewicz before she had heard a single court case.
+In the 2022 elections, Republicans increased their already-substantial legislative majorities even as Democratic governor Tony Evers won re-election.
+The following spring, the 2023 Wisconsin Supreme Court election resulted in a change in the Wisconsin Supreme Court's ideological majority, when liberal circuit judge Janet Protasiewicz was elected to replace retiring conservative justice Patience Roggensack.
+During the campaign, Protasiewicz had expressed interest in revisiting the redistricting decision and after her victory, progressive legal advocates vowed to bring a new challenge to the 2022 maps.
+This led to months of controversy as legislative Republicans threatened to impeach Protasiewicz.
 After significant backlash, and finding little support for impeachment even among conservative former justices, legislative Republicans backed down from that threat.

 The new challenge to Wisconsin's legislative maps was filed on August 2, 2023, the day after Protasiewicz was sworn in.
 The challenge—brought on behalf of voters Rebecca Clarke et al.—had three main complaints: (1) the maps were an unconstitutional partisan gerrymander, (2) the maps did not comply with the state constitution requirement that districts be composed of "contiguous territory", (3) the maps were created by a process which violated separation of powers.
 Ultimately the new liberal majority on the Wisconsin Supreme Court agreed to take the case, but they declined to evaluate issue 1, whether the maps represented an unconstitutional partisan gerrymander.